 Minna Ruddock (Männikkö)

-Minna Ruddock (Männikkö), PhD, is Research director at the Faculty of Medicine, University of Oulu (UO) since 2015.
-She leads the Research infrastructure for population studies that manages large data sets such as Northern Finland Birth Cohorts (NFBC, http://www.oulu.fi/nfbc/).
+Minna Ruddock (PhD, Title of Docent) is a research director at the Faculty of Medicine, University of Oulu (UO) and director of the Arctic Biobank – University of Oulu.
+She leads the Research infrastructure for population studies that manages large data sets of the Northern Finland Birth Cohorts’ (NFBC) Research program for health and well-being.